eogenyi23-creator/typescript-backend-utils/README.md

 5. You deploy a contract and realize you never actually verified the WASM you're uploading matches what you built.

+Most teams solve each of these in an afternoon, individually, inside their own app — which means the retry logic, the cache invalidation, and the idempotency checks are all under-tested and never looked at again.
+This package pulls those five problems out into small, independently-tested modules, so you can pick the ones you need instead of writing your own version of each.

 | Module | Description |
 |--------|-------------|